borela/bulkren/README.md

 #### Find

 Regex pattern used to select a path.
-This pattern applies to the node’s name.
+It applies to the node’s name.

 #### Replace

-Pattern used for the new name.
+String used for the new name.
 Use `$1, $2, $n...` to reference capturing groups from the find pattern.

 #### Ignore (Optional)

-Regex used to ignore paths selected in the find pattern.
-This pattern applies to the entire path.
+Regex pattern used to ignore paths selected using find pattern.
+It applies to the entire path.